mslinn/jekyll_draft/README.md

 You can change this behavior several ways:

 * Add the `published_output` parameter to specify the HTML that should be emitted if the document is not a draft.
+The default message will continue to be output for draft documents when the `published_output` parameter is used.

   ```html
   {% draft_html published_output="<p>Not a draft</p>" %}